Bristol-Myers Squibb Company (BMY) Stock Price and Analyst Predictions

-Bristol-Myers Squibb Company (NYSE: BMY) has a price-to-earnings ratio that is above its average at 23.34x. and a 36-month beta value of 0.44.
+Bristol-Myers Squibb Company (NYSE: BMY) has a price-to-earnings ratio that is above its average at 22.53x. and a 36-month beta value of 0.44.
+Opinions on the stock are mixed, with 9 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 1 as “sell.”

 Sponsored